Why Therapy

 Healing requires sorting through what hurts to discover what doesn't

 Often, we come to therapy to address deep hurts and traumas.
 The deeper the pain, the more extended therapy tends to be.
-Not because you’re so broken or the therapist wants to take all your money.
-It’s that trauma and pain lead to self-protection - a psychological and physical armour that needs to be tended to before the more profound work can happen.
+Not because you're so broken or the therapist wants to take all your money.
+It's that trauma and pain lead to self-protection - a psychological and physical armour that needs to be tended to before the more profound work can happen.
 Building up a sense of trust and safety with your therapist takes time when trauma has made you experience people as unsafe and untrustworthy.
-A therapist is there to help you get to know your ways of self-protecting, gradually helping you find other ways of regulating your emotions and encouraging you to take some risks to grow your trust in your therapist.
-Getting past these barriers paves the way to finding the inner resources you need to feel better while creating a space to have relational experiences that don’t hurt but heal.
+A therapist is there to help you get to know your self-protection, gradually help you find other ways of regulating your emotions, and encourage you to take risks to grow your trust in your therapist.
+Getting past these barriers paves the way to finding the inner resources you need to feel better while creating a space to have relational experiences that don't hurt but heal.

-I don’t think that therapy is the only way people heal.
-There are many ways because many things can be therapeutic.
+Therapy is not the only way people heal.
+There are many ways to do this because many things can be therapeutic.
 Furthermore, healing is a complex process facilitated and influenced by many factors.
 Anything that helps the other spheres of your life will have a knock-on effect on the others.
 At the same time, there is nothing quite like therapy for healing inner wounding.
-After all, that’s what it’s for.
+After all, that's what it's for.